Bir-Hakeim station

 Bir-Hakeim ([biʁ akɛm]) is an elevated station of the Paris Métro serving line 6 in the Boulevard de Grenelle in the 15th arrondissement.
-It is situated on the left bank of the Bir-Hakeim bridge over the Seine.
-The name of both the bridge and the station commemorates the World War II battle of Bir Hakeim.
+It is situated on the left bank of the Pont de Bir-Hakeim over the Seine and is the closest station to the Eiffel Tower.
+After being built in 1906 as "Grenelle", it was renamed together with the bridge to commemorate the World War II battle of Bir Hakeim.
+The signs on the station walls now say "Bir-Hakeim — Tour Eiffel".

-The station is above the RER C line; the station Champ de Mars - Tour Eiffel is within walking distance.
+The station is above the RER C line and the station Champ de Mars - Tour Eiffel is within walking distance.

 History

 The station opened as part of the former Line 2 South on 24 April 1906, when it was extended from Passy to Place d'Italie.
 On 14 October 1907 Line 2 South was incorporated into Line 5.
 It was incorporated into line 6 on 12 October 1942.
-The station was called Quai de Grenelle until 1949, when it was renamed to commemorate the battle of Bir Hakeim.
+The station was called Quai de Grenelle until 18 June 1949, when it was renamed to commemorate the battle of Bir Hakeim.
 A commemorative panel is situated at the entrance of the platform for trains traveling towards Nation.
 The station was the location of the Barrière de la Cunette, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the nineteenth century.

+Passenger services

+Access

+The station has three entrances established on the central median of the Boulevard de Grenelle: